lukensmall/pkg_ping/README.md

 -O will override and search for snapshot mirrors if it is a release; and will search for release mirrors if it a snapshot.
    Useful when you are running a pre-release snapshot without available release mirrors or...are just curious?

 -p searches for previous release package folders!
-It subtracts .1 to your version and searches for the release.
+It subtracts .1 from your version and searches for the release.

--P skips where it ping()s a mirror a couple times in rapid succession to optimize the network for a download.
+-P skips where it ping()s a mirror to optimize the network for a download.

 -n searches for next release package folders!
 It adds .1 to your version and searches for the release.